vigneshsubbaram/dotfiles/README.md

 # My dotfiles

 Welcome to my dotfiles collection!
-This repository contains all the core configuration files I rely on for Python development and everyday computing.
+This repository contains all the core configuration files I rely on for development and everyday computing.
 These dotfiles ensure I can maintain the same streamlined and productive workflow no matter which system I'm using.

 ## WSL Distro Install and Setup Instructions